 While Ole Hobek stayed with the engineer, Ben Kilpatrick went back to the baggage car with David Trousdale, the Wells Fargo express agent assigned to the train.
 When the pair passed by a shipment of iced oysters, Trousdale picked up an ice mallet and hid it in his clothing.
 Kilpatrick then filled a bag with about $60,000, but, as he was preparing to leave, Trousdale struck him on the head with the ice mallet and killed him.
-The express manager then armed himself with the bandit’s gun and when the Hobek grew impatient and came looking for his partner, Trousdale shot him.
+The express manager then armed himself with the bandit’s gun, and when Hobek grew impatient and came looking for his partner, Trousdale shot him.
 The official time of the robbery is listed at 12:05 a.m.
-Afterward, the engineer backed up the train, re-coupled the passenger cars and continued on to Sanderson.
+Afterward, the engineer backed up the train, re-coupled the passenger cars, and continued to Sanderson.

 Agent Trousdale helped unload the dead bodies and turned over the six weapons the robbers had been carrying.
 The dead bodies of Ben Kilpatrick and Ole Hobek were held up for photographs and were later buried in a joint grave at the Cedar Grove cemetery in Sanderson, Texas.

-The robbery, known as the Baxter’s Curve Train Robbery and/or the Sanderson Train Robbery, was one of the last train robberies in Texas.
+The robbery, known as the Baxter’s Curve Train Robbery and the Sanderson Train Robbery, was one of the last train robberies in Texas.
 The Newton Gang has the honor of the last train robbery in Texas, near Uvalde in 1914.